thaibirding.com by Nick Upton

 Unconfirmed Species

-Lesser Kestrel Falco naumanni - One individual of what could be this species was seen on numerous occasions hunting Barn Swallows on the Mekong, Chiang Saen in January 2008.
+Lesser Kestrel Falco naumanni - One individual of what could have been this species was seen on numerous occasions hunting Barn Swallows on the Mekong, Chiang Saen in January 2008.
 The identity of this bird has been hotly debated and the record has not been accepted by the Thai records committee.

 About the Adverts

 A Guide to Birdwatching in Thailand.
-Copyright © 2004-2008 thaibirding.com.
+Copyright © 2004-2014 thaibirding.com.
 All rights reserved.